ifmycodecouldtalk/Zolotel/README.md

 # Zolotel

-Zolotel is a WIP E-Commerce site to demonstrate my knowledge of frontend and backend technologies.
-In this application, I will be using React and Express, as well as some other frameworks like Bootstrap and Postgres.
-Like this project, this README is also a WIP and will be continuously updated over time.
-My documentation of the project can be found in [this google doc](https://docs.google.com/document/d/1PTmY3x3T652uc6E5p1ONjLLEqdn2POaCzH_PYSqzLjQ/edit#)
+## What Is Zolotel?
+Zolotel is my first complete E-Commerce site, from start to finish all from scratch.
+This project is very important to me because it is the amalgamation of all of the skills I've learned with React frontend and Express backend technology.
+The project is still in its early stages, and I plan on implementing more polishing and adding more features in the future.